 Limitations on Pennsylvania’s Stand Your Ground Laws

 Self-defense claims under Pennsylvania’s Stand Your Ground law are complex and do not always work for defendants.
 Various caveats and limitations within the law make applying this kind of defense challenging.
-Our Pennsylvania criminal defense attorneys can help you assert a defense under the Stand Your Ground laws and challenge the criminal charges in your case.
+Our Philadelphia illegal gun possession defense lawyers can help you assert a defense under the Stand Your Ground laws and challenge the criminal charges in your case.

 Under this law, you cannot claim self-defense if you were engaged in criminal activity, unlawfully present, or carrying an illegal firearm.
 You could not claim self-defense under this law if you were committing a crime.
 Similarly, if you were trespassing or were otherwise not authorized to be at the location of the incident, you cannot claim the Stand Your Ground laws as a defense.
 You also cannot claim this defense if the weapon you used to defend yourself was illegally obtained or possessed.